gluppler/S-NES-BOY/CONTRIBUTING.md

-# Contributing to NES Programming Knowledge Base
+# Contributing to S-NES

 Thank you for your interest in contributing!
-This document provides guidelines and instructions for contributing to this project.
+This document provides guidelines and instructions for contributing to S-NES, a codebase dedicated to learning and development of NES, SNES, and Famicom systems and programming.

 ## Code of Conduct